 The Summary provides a quick overview of your apps' average star rating and the total number of ratings your app has received overtime.
 The bar chart provide more insights into your overall star rating by breaking down your app's rating per star.

 You will also find your category's average rating, that should help you understand what is the average rating of the best apps in the competition (this benchmark is based on all apps in 2020).

 Note: For iOS Apps, the star rating and total ratings are shown for the country you have selected.
-Android does not provide ratings on a country by country level so the total number of ratings displayed is worldwide.
+As of November 2021, Android's app ratings are now local averages and not a single global average.

 Study Rating Evolution

 Want to increase your average star rating?
 Find out how many ratings you will need to reach a certain threshold.
 Just customize the fields in the Study Rating Evolution feature and we'll tell you how many ratings you'll need to get there.

 Ratings Over Time - Gained and total ratings

 In this section, we show different graphs and charts to help you monitor your ratings over time.
 You can use the date picker to select your preferred date range you like to take a look at.